gustaveroussy/sopa/docs/cli.md

 **Options**:

 * `--method-name TEXT`: Name of the method used during segmentation.
 This is also the key correspnding to the boundaries in `sdata.shapes`  [required]
-* `--patch-dir TEXT`: Directory containing the generic segmentation on patches  [required]
+* `--patch-dir TEXT`: Directory containing the generic segmentation on patches (or multiple directories if using multi-step segmentation).
+By default, uses the `.sopa_cache/<method_name>` directory
 * `--help`: Show this message and exit.

 ### `sopa segmentation`